Into Violet: Composition

-The album consist of 7 tracks.
-The title song "Ponzona" is a song that means 'poison' in Spanish language, and it expresses the aspiration of the Purple Kiss to color the world with their charms.
+The album consists of 7 tracks.
+The title song "Ponzona" is a song that means 'poison' in the Spanish language, and it expresses the aspiration of the Purple Kiss to color the world with their charms.
 Other six songs include a 39-second intro titled "Intro:Crown", "Skip Skip", which rejects judging oneself prematurely with witty lyrics, "Hello", a melody to say goodbye to someone far away, "Period", a self-produced track of Purple Kiss, and the previously released singles "My Heart Skip a Beat" and "Can We Talk Again".

 Promotions

 The group had a showcase at Yes24 Live Hall in Gwanjang-dong, Gwangjin-gu, Seoul on the afternoon of the 15th to communicate with fans and introduce the extended play, where they performed both "Ponzona" and "Skip Skip", a b side track.

 Commercial performance

 "Ponzona" did not enter the Gaon Digital Chart but debuted and peaked at number 99 on the Gaon Download Chart.
 The album recorded 29,985 sales on the month of April, and peaked at number 11 on the 12th week of 2021.